 4. Do not Over-Mail

 Over-mailing is not one to blame for poor deliverability rates, but if you tend to send more than one mail per day then you are probably trying too hard.
 When you send more emails, you are most likely to receive fewer responses.
 Hold your horses and keep your Emails under reasonable rate.
-If you want people to respond to your mails, don’t leave them unread in their inbox.
+If you want people to respond to your emails, don’t leave them unread in their inbox.

 5. Remove Inactive Subscribers